10 Things To Do When You Have Contractor Problems

 When working on a complicated project, it’s just a matter of time before something goes wrong.
 And it may be a mistake, or event that is beyond anyone’s control.
 (If you’re waiting to have the outside of your home painted, and it rains for two weeks, then a delay is inevitable!)
 An experienced contractor will not be thrown by short-term setbacks, and the project’s timeline should have enough leeway built in to accommodate typical issues.
 When your contractor gives you an update, keep in mind that they don’t want to tell you something didn’t go well, and a little understanding on your part can go a long way.

 But, if it seems like your project is set back by issue after issue, or the problems are pushing the project beyond the original schedule, let the contractor know that you expect professionalism and a course of action to get the project back on track.
-Check out these 10 things your contractor really wants you to know.

 Establish Clear Milestones

 As soon as you begin to have problems with the contractor, one of the best things you can do is to reestablish what the plan is going forward, and what time frame it will happen in the time frame in which it will occur.
 Are the workers who built your addition also trashing the yard?
 Put in writing exactly what will be done to rectify it and when it will be done by.
 (Again, a thunderstorm might postpone this, but a good contractor will be able to work around and have a little bit of a buffer to account for such things.)
-Having clear milestones and timelines is also one of our twenty tips for planning a successful remodel.

 Refer to the Contract